selina-aragon/Open_Science_101/README.md

 specific contexts (disciplines), but not very useful in others.
 This might limit the usefulness of the collection itself.

-However, there are attemts to do such a thing (blogposts, wiki lists, etc.).
+However, there are attempts to do such a thing (blogposts, wiki lists, etc.).

 ### What we DO want to achieve